uptechteam/react-native-cookbook/code-styles.md

 We use `Prettier - Code formatter` extension in tandem with `ESLint` rules for Auto-Styling. <br/>
 Read more about it in "extensions" chapter.

+As we extends rules from "Airbnb" in eslintrc, you can read about their [JavaScript Style Guide](https://github.com/airbnb/javascript) and [React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)
 <br/>

 ## General Code Style points